Submit your Declaration of Intent online as soon as you are ready.

 Phone registration: If you schedule a phone appointment, an admission counselor will call you at a phone number you designate to help select your courses.
 Appointments will last between 30–45 minutes.

-Email Registration for International Transfer Students: After May 1, email Larry Lee at email@example.com, providing your name and student ID number, indicating you would like to register via email.
+Email Registration for International Transfer Students: After November 16, email Sioban Lombardi at firstname.lastname@example.org, providing your name and student ID number, indicating you would like to register via email.
 An admission counselor will email you back and assist you in scheduling your courses.

 Before You Register

 AP, CLEP or IB Credit and Scores: During your registration appointment, please make sure you inform your counselor that you have AP, CLEP or IB scores which you will be submitting officially to the Admissions office.
-SAIC awards 3 credits for scores of 4–5 on any AP subject test.
-For IB, SAIC will award 6 credit hours for scores of 5 at higher level (HL) only.
+SAIC awards 3 credits for scores of 3–5 on any AP subject test.
+For IB, SAIC will award 6 credit hours for scores of 4-7 at the higher level (HL) only.
 SAIC awards a combined maximum of 12 credit hours.